richardchch/Multinational-Database_Centralization/README.md

   - Building an automated, scalable data pipeline capable of handling diverse data sources, transforming raw data into a clean, analytics-ready state.
   - Ensuring data consistency, reliability, and usability across all stages of the pipeline.

-This project enhanced my technical proficiency in data engineering, database management, and pipeline automation, equipping me with practical skills for real-world data processing challenges.
+This project enhances technical proficiency in data engineering, database management, and pipeline automation, equipping one with practical skills for real-world data processing challenges.

 ## Installation Instructions